Granary Stays

 Itinerary

 Arrive in Alleppey by train, bus, or car.
-The nearest airport is Cochin International Airport (about 83 km away).
-Reach the houseboat jetty.
-Check-in and be welcomed with a refreshing drink.
-Settle into your cabin.
-The houseboat starts cruising through the backwaters.
-Enjoy the serene views of paddy fields, coconut groves, and traditional villages.
-Relish a traditional Kerala lunch featuring local delicacies such as Karimeen (pearl spot fish), sambar, avial, Rasam.
-Stop at a village to explore the local culture.
-Witness a stunning sunset over the backwaters.
-The boat will anchor for the night by around 5:00 PM, typically in a quiet, scenic spot.
-Retire to your cozy cabin for the night and then arrive back at the houseboat jetty and disembark.
-This itinerary offers a mix of relaxation and exploration, ensuring you experience the best of Alleppey’s backwaters.
+Furthermore , the nearest airport is Cochin International Airport (about 83 km away).
+Next , reach the houseboat jetty.
+Upon arrival , check-in and be welcomed with a refreshing drink.
+Then , settle into your cabin.
+Afterward , the houseboat starts cruising through the backwaters.
+During this time , enjoy the serene views of paddy fields, coconut groves, and traditional villages.
+Moreover , relish a traditional Kerala lunch featuring local delicacies such as Karimeen (pearl spot fish), sambar, avial, and Rasam.
+In addition , stop at a village to explore the local culture.

 Kathakali